ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     ## Multiple R-squared:  0.6769, Adjusted R-squared:  0.6765
     ## F-statistic:  1585 on 3 and 2270 DF,  p-value: < 2.2e-16

-    Interpretation:
+Interpretation

 As can be seen from the model, all 3 variables’ coefficients (Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF) have a p-value lower than 0.05 which means that they are all significant and should remain in the model.
 Moreover, the adjusted R2 of the model is quite high, which is a good sign.

 ``` r
 #b.
 Plotting regression model